Home2026-02-17T21:17:54-06:00

 Monticello Lions continually work, themselves, to raise money for these causes.

-They sell Christmas candy to support their community service projects, such as the $2000 annual scholarship to a Monticello High School graduating senior, eyeglasses for those in need in the Monticello School District, and donations to Mary Bryant Home for the Blind in Springfield, IL, and Leader Gogs for the Blind in Rochester, MI.
+They sell Christmas candy to support their community service projects, such as the $2000 annual scholarship to a Monticello High School graduating senior, eyeglasses for those in need in the Monticello School District, and donations to Mary Bryant Home for the Blind in Springfield, IL, and Leader Dogs for the Blind in Rochester, MI.

 Used eyeglasses, hearing aids, and brass keys are collected for recycling.